 Though we may lose something and be last in this lifetime, we are assured to be the first in God’s Kingdom.
 You must be willing to give up something today for better things in the future.

 I Corinthians 2:9 – For it is written: Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him.

 Yes, this is the promise given to us.
-After the battle, we know that beyond that cliff is God’s promises waiting for us.
-We only have to persevere and never give up in our Christian calling.
+After the battle, we know that beyond that cliff are God’s promises waiting for us.
+We only have to persevere and never give up on our Christian calling.

 If this post inspires you, you will love our online course.
 Becoming Christians Academy is designed to help increase your faith, learn more about God’s way of life, and develop a closer relationship with your heavenly Father.
-If this interests, please read our course overview.
+If this interests you, please read our course overview.